Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 To achieve the goals of this example science program, we will use the ETC to compute signal-to-noise ratios (S/N) for a z = 8 galaxy and a z = 1.5 galaxy in all of the desired filters.
 Exposure times are determined by working iteratively with both the ETC and APT to define the observations.
 See the companion APT article for this science program: Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels.

-The ETC workbook associated with this Example Science Program is called "#22: NIRCam Deep Field Imaging with MIRI Imaging Parallels" and can be selected from the Get a Copy of an Example Science Program dropdown on the ETC Workbooks page.
+The ETC workbook associated with this example science program is called #22: NIRCam Deep Field Imaging with MIRI Imaging Parallels and can be selected from the Example Science Program Workbooks dropdown tab on the ETC Workbooks page.
 The nomenclature and reported SNR values in this article are based on ETC v.
-1.4.
+1.5.1.
 There may be subtle differences if using a different version of ETC.

 Define Scene and Sources

 In the Scene and Sources tab, you can edit the sources within your scene.
 In the Source Editor pane, there are tabs for setting the source continuum, shape, and flux renormalization.
 Below are the specifications.
 The resulting spectra are shown in Figure 1.

 |1||Galaxy Spectra from Brown et al. (2014):|

 UGCA 219 (Blue Compact Dwarf)